HD 21749: Stellar characteristics

 This star is moderately active, as shown by its spectral activity indicators and photometric data.
 These measurements indicate a rotation period of around 30 to 40 days, with a most likely value of 34 days.
 Stellar activity also creates radial velocity variations, which complicates the measurement of the mass of the planets in the system.

+A companion to HD 21749 is listed in double star catalogues, a 9th-magnitude star separated by 22 " in 2015, although decreasing rapidly due to the high proper motion of the primary.
+The companion is much more distant than the primary and the two are unrelated except being coincidentally in the same line of sight.

 Planetary system

 In January 2019, the discovery of an exoplanet around HD 21749 was published.
 The planet was identified from a single transit event detected by the TESS spacecraft, using data from the first two observation sectors of the mission.
 Since a single transit is insufficient to determine the orbit of a planet, astronomers used archival radial velocity data from the HARPS spectrograph to detect the planet's signal, which allowed the determination of its orbital period and mass.
 In April 2019, with two additional months of data from the TESS spacecraft, the orbital period of the planet was confirmed with the observation of new transits, and a second planet was discovered.